Read time: ≈ 14 min • Last updated: December 30, 2025

 Crypto security evolves constantly.
 Here are the most important tips for 2025:

-- Use hardware wallets for substantial holdings
+- Use hardware wallets for substantial holdings - they provide air-gapped security from internet threats

-- Keep software updated to protect against vulnerabilities
+- Keep software updated to protect against vulnerabilities discovered throughout 2025

 8. Common Beginner Mistakes to Avoid